How to True a Motorcycle Wheel

 Step 1.
 Set the wheel in a truing stand and tighten it down until the wheel is held securely but isn’t over-tightened.

-Step 4.
-Using a spoke wrench, tighten down each spoke until it’s seated against the rim, just enough so there’s no movement between the spokes and the rim.
+Step 3.
+Use a spoke wrench to tighten down each spoke until it’s seated against the rim, just enough so there’s no movement between the spokes and the rim.
 If you come across a spoke that feels too tight as you work around the rim, back it off and re-seat it.

 - Second pass: Starting at the reference point, tighten the second spoke, skip two spokes, tighten the next spoke, skip two spokes and so on until you’re back at the reference point.

 - Third pass: Starting at the reference point tighten the third spoke, skip two spokes, tighten the next spoke, skip two spokes and so on until you are back at the reference point.

 The wheel should now be true, with no sideways deflections or hop.
 The same dirt bike wheel we trued for this video/walkthrough was also laced in a previous video.
 Watch the video below to learn how to lace a motorcycle wheel.